-An HR team that leaves the hiring manager to their own devices to select resumes, conduct interviews and make hiring decisions is no different than turning out the lights and forcing the manager to walk a tightrope.
+An HR team that leaves the hiring manager to their own devices to select resumes, conduct interviews, and make hiring decisions is no different than turning out the lights and forcing the manager to walk a tightrope.
 The manager might make it to the other side, but the journey should make everyone mighty nervous.
 While with a great hiring process, the journey will be just as far, but the manager will be walking on a wide sidewalk on a sunny day.
-Yes, something bad still might happen, but the odds of success are far better.
+The odds of success are far better.

 1) Top performers are driven by the need for success, but most job ads don’t define success.